Naetw/CTF-pwn-tips/README.md

 ## Leak stack address

-* Already leak libc base address
+* Already have leaked libc base address
 * Can leak the content of arbitrary address

 There is a symbol `environ` in libc, whose value is the same as the third argument of `main` function, `char **envp` .